Do you remember the days before YouTube?

 Notice that the “safe area” dimensions are highlighted in orange.

 Why do YouTube banner dimensions have a safe area?
 Well, it’s because your banner (also known as your channel art) will look different across various devices, such as a television, phone, tablet, or computer.
-The same is true for your Twitter header size.

 The dark blue box, which makes up your safe area, is where you should put any logos or text.
 This is the part of your channel art which will be visible on all devices; ensuring no essential information will get cut off.